 Trang Nguyen has a degree in Social Sciences and has worked in different development organisations, including a research institute, in Germany, Vietnam, and India.
 She is a full-time staff at CSA and her roles include marketing communication, IT-infrastructure, team and happiness, as well as facilitation.
-Trang is a young, creative and forward-thinking person who loves to learn, share and connect with like-minded and peers.
+Trang is a young, creative, and forward-thinking person who loves to learn, share, and connect with like-minded people.

 If you would like to give feedback, please contact: Trang Nguyen.